aimms/how-to/Articles/599/599-Integrating-Python-Service-with-AIMMS-Client.rst

 The procedure ``pr_responseHookTuples`` specified above, looks a bit bulky, but the essence, for a successful call, verified by HTTP status code 200, is on line 13.
 Subsequently, lines 14, 15 are used for the communication to the end-user.
-The remainder of this procedure is to notify and track when needed.
+The remainder of this procedure is to notify, handle errors, and track when needed.

 Regarding the above image: action 3 is taken care of by the ``callback`` procedure declared next to the ``apiCall`` procedure called at the end of ``pr_callBiasInAITuples``.
 Action 4, corresponds to the procedure ``pr_responseHookTuples`` just discussed.

 The above provides a nice framework that can be used on a development machine.
 But how about deploying the apps created?
 This will be discussed in the next chapter.

 Deploying Python Services on AIMMS Cloud
 -----------------------------------------------------